 If you’re thinking that’s a bit low and you’re 100% right.
 The return of 10.42% is not our actual return.

 Remember those 12 monthly payments we made?
-Each one of those payments has unrealized principal included in them.
+Each one of those payments has an unrealized principal included in them.
 That means if we were to sell the house, our basis would be the balance minus accrued capital cost reduction!
 In simple terms: we’re paying off the house by making these payments!
 In addition, if you file your property on your taxes as an investment property your CPA will be able to deduct interest expenses, depreciation, and other costs from the total revenue generated by the property.

-If you aren’t a tax wiz and need help, there are CPA’s that specialize in offering sharing economy accounting.
+If you aren’t a tax wiz and need help, there are CPAs that specialize in offering sharing economy accounting.
 Disclaimer: I haven’t used them but from my communication with them I think they can be a resource.

 This will yield a much higher return than 10.42%, which will make it a significantly more attractive investment opportunity.
-Note: Bear in mind that most mortgages will be amortized, this means that your principal/interest spread will be heavily skewed towards interest during the early stages of the loan (you may be paying mostly interests for the first few years of the mortgage).
+Note: Bear in mind that most mortgages will be amortized, this means that your principal/interest spread will be heavily skewed towards interest during the early stages of the loan (you may be paying mostly interest for the first few years of the mortgage).
 This is to protect the bank and reduce their risk.
 Sneaky, I know.

 Please note: these numbers are all estimates.
 They may differ in your market but for most areas outside of large cities, I have found these numbers to be indicative of the rental market.
-Other factors you must consider before considering acquiring a rental property is your personal career mobility.
+Another factor you must consider before considering acquiring a rental property is your personal career mobility.
 There are large transaction costs associated with selling a house (realtor fees, funding, closing costs, etc) so when you are analyzing an opportunity you must be cognizant of this risk.